davidstosik/rebuilding_rails/README.md

 ### On the Rack

 The first routing implementation does not work for the root path (it requires the URL to have a controller and action).
 It broke a test, and writing a test that would pass instead was a bit difficult.

+### It Almost Worked!

+I decided to `rescue NameError` for a slightly less horrible hack handling both favicon.ico and other 404s.
+I also learned that `NoMethodError` is a subclass of `NameError`, so I don't need to rescue both.